Jean-Baptiste Carpeaux

 Jean-Baptiste Carpeaux (1827-75)

-French Romantic sculptor and pupil of Francois Rude (1784-1855), Jean-Baptiste Carpeaux was one of the most innovative sculptors of the nineteenth century, and is often seen as a precursor to Auguste Rodin (1840-1917) and Medardo Rosso (1858-1928).
-He produced large scale major works such as Ugolino and His Sons (1860, Musee d'Orsay, Paris), as well as the more controversial La Danse (1866-9, Musee d'Orsay), and was also well known for his small intimate portrait sculptures such as Antoine Watteau (1863, bronze, Musee d'Orsay) and La Négresse (1872, bronze, Metropolitian Museum of Art, New York).
-Carpeaux was an important figure in 19th century sculpture in France, because his expressive romanticism and vigorous approach to modelling marks a definite break from the more austere style of Neoclassicism, and ushered in the age of Rodin.
+One of the most innovative of all 19th-century sculptors, the French Romantic artist Jean-Baptiste Carpeaux was a pupil of Francois Rude (1784-1855), and is seen as a precursor to Auguste Rodin (1840-1917) and Medardo Rosso (1858-1928).
+He produced large scale works of sculpture such as Ugolino and His Sons (1860, Musee d'Orsay, Paris), as well as the more controversial La Danse (1866-9, Musee d'Orsay), and was also known for his small intimate portrait sculptures such as Antoine Watteau (1863, bronze, Musee d'Orsay) and La Negresse (1872, bronze, Metropolitian Museum of Art, New York).
+Influenced by Italian Renaissance sculpture, Carpeaux was an important figure in 19th century French art, because his expressive romanticism and vigorous approach to modelling marked a definite break from the austere style of Neoclassical sculpture, and paved the way for the naturalism of Rodin.

 SCULPTURE (c.1750-1900)